ovinc/aquasol/README.md

 - `water_activity` for solvent activity (dimensionless, range 0-1),
 - `surface_tension` for absolute surface tension (N/m) or relative (normalized by that of pure water at the same temperature).

+The package's functions take temperature (in °C or K) and concentration (in various units, e.g. molarity, molality, mole fraction, etc., see units in `convert` below) as parameters.
+They can be input as scalars or as an arrays (or tuple, list, etc.), but if one of the (concentration, temperature) parameters is an array, the other one has to be a scalar.

 The *solutions* module also has a function to convert between concentration units:
 `convert(value, unit_in, unit_out, solute)`
 where unit_in and unit_out can be in the following list: